 Do you feel nervous or suffer from an anxiety disorder?
-Finding ways to unwind and distress in today's digital world can be difficult.
+Finding ways to unwind and de-stress in today's digital world can be difficult.
 Fortunately, having a cup of tea can be an easy and delicious way to relax and focus on the important things in life.

 Not all teas are created equal.
 Some offer better relaxing properties than others.
 We've gathered a list of the best types of tea you can drink to help relieve some of the symptoms of anxiety.

 Whether you like herbal teas or true teas, you're sure to find something you love on this list that can help you lower your stress levels.
-Looking to grab some of these teas today?
-Check out our collection of the best teas for anxiety right here.

 The 8 Best Teas For Anxiety